paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-06-22-eu_referendum.markdown

 title: 'Breaking Point: Why I''ll be voting to Remain in the EU Referendum'
 date: '2016-06-22 02:25:00 +0100'
 location: Amsterdam, The Netherlands
 excerpt: 'Tomorrow is the referendum on Britain''s membership of the European Union.
-I''ve wanted to write about it for some time, yet I''ve delayed and delayed in the hope I could offer a tidy summary and succinct reasoning behind my decision to remain.
-The tragic events of last week abruptly put pay to such hopes.'
+I''ve wanted to write about it for some time, yet I''ve delayed and delayed in the hope I could offer a tidy summary and clear reasoning behind my decision to remain.'
 image:
   url: /2016/06/eu_referendum.jpg
   caption: 'Pastiche of Michelangelo''s <cite>The Creation of Adam</cite>, a modern reworking inspired by the same exercise I carried out twenty years ago.'